miosync-masa/bayesian-event-detector/README.md

 **Option 2:**
-If you use poetry or pip with pyproject.toml:

-pip install .
+If you use poetry or pip with pyproject.toml: pip install .or poetry install .
-# or
-poetry install .

 ## Usage
 **Run the sample code:**